Geommu

 Geommu (also transliterated Gummu, Kommu) is a traditional sword dance practiced in Korea.
 Geommu is performed with special costume, dance moves, and music.
 The dance is known for its grace in performance.
 Extra emphasis is placed on the movement of the costuming, notably the sleeves, in harmony with the movements of the dancer.
 The symbolic use of ssang dan geom, i.e. a replica of dual short swords, keeps to the militaristic origins of this dance.
 Geom-mu has become a dance of great beauty and is treasured as the South Korea's 12th Important Intangible Cultural Property.

 History

 According to legend, Geommu originated during the later portion of the Three Kingdoms of Korea with estimates placing it near 660 AD.
 At that time, Korea was divided into the three kingdoms, Silla, Baekje, and Goguryeo.
 The legend of Geommu states that a young boy in Silla named Hwangchang had an unusual talent for sword dance.
 His talent brought him great fame, even in the enemy kingdom, Baekje.
 One day, a king of Baekje invited him to his court to perform his great skill.
 The boy performed but in an act of great defiance killed the king before the royal assembly.
 Hwangchang was executed by the Baekje military.
-People in Shilla expressed their respect and sorrow at Hwangchang’s death by dancing in imitation of Hwangchang’s abilities, adorning a mask which was made to resemble his face.
-Thereafter, people named this dance "Hwangchangmu”.
+People in Silla expressed their respect and sorrow at Hwangchang's death by dancing in imitation of Hwangchang's abilities, adorning a mask which was made to resemble his face.
+Thereafter, people named this dance "Hwangchangmu".